michaeldfallen/michaeldfallen.github.io/_posts/2015-03-19-story-writing-rules-of-thumb.markdown

 Stories for a team.
 I gained some bad habits, made a lot of mistakes, and learned a lot about writing stories.

-So I've built a set of Rules of Thumb I often use when in Story Writing workshops to help improve the quality and clarity of the stories we produce.
+So I've started using a set of Rules of Thumb in Story Writing workshops to help improve the quality and clarity of the stories we produce.
 I’m not hard and fast on these rules but they do seem to improve the quality of stories I write.

 This stuff is hard.
 Really hard.
 So I’m not going to pretend I know what I’m talking about, not even that I did the right thing, but having had some time to